 To progress, we must fundamentally shift our way of working, creating technology that isn’t dependent solely on one vendor’s system.
 We need to move to a model where end users can build the architecture that truly drives sustainability and efficiency ⎯ with products that best suit their needs.

 By adopting universal automation, industry will be able to keep up with changing consumer habits and the dynamics of an ever-changing global economy, while also becoming sustainable.

 Greater understanding breeds greater levels of implementation and proficiency.
 Over the next few years, we expect to see universal automation proliferate and manufacturers will reap the benefits of greater efficiency, profitability, and performance.
-At the same time, any manufacturing operations that do not adopt digital technologies will get marginalised ⎯ if not lost.
+At the same time, any manufacturing operations that do not adopt digital technologies will get marginalized ⎯ if not lost.

 Another important technology, which is probably less intuitive because it’s been around for many years, is green electricity.
 Think about solar energy, microgrids, net-zero building, and electric vehicles.
-Electricity is the only way to decarbonise energy, so be prepared for a world that will be much more electric.
+Electricity is the only way to decarbonize energy, so be prepared for a world that will be much more electric.
 But going forward, it's not going to be the same electricity.
 It’s going to be renewable electricity.
 The future is green.

 The Way to a Resilient Sustainable Future

-At Schneider Electric, we’ve been working with many thinktanks and other companies to find the equation that drives us from where we are today to the resilient sustainable future we need.
+At Schneider Electric, we’ve been working with many think tanks and other companies to find the equation that drives us from where we are today to the resilient sustainable future we need.